mumiao2000/Capacity_estimation_of_retired_LiBs/README.md

 ## Introduction

-This repo is the official implementation for the paper: Capacity estimation of retired lithium-ion batteries using random charging segments from massive real-world data (CRPS).
+This repo is the official implementation for the paper: "[Capacity estimation of retired lithium-ion batteries using random charging segments from massive real-world data](https://doi.org/10.1016/j.xcrp.2025.102444)" ([CRPS](https://www.cell.com/cell-reports-physical-science/home)).

-In this study, we compiled the two largest known datasets of retired lithium-ion batteries and developed a tailored neural network model capable of directly capturing both long-term and short-term temporal patterns.
+In this study, we compile the two largest known datasets of retired lithium-ion batteries and develope a tailored neural network model capable of directly capturing both long-term and short-term temporal patterns.
 By utilizing randomly segmented charging curves as input, the proposed model reduces the cost of charging-discharging tests in practical applications.

-**NOTE!**: If you want to use our datasets, please name them as "**LINKE Dataset**" ([Lab for Intelligent Networking and Knowledge Engineering, USTC](https://linke.ustc.edu.cn)).
+**NOTE!**: If you want to use our datasets, please name them as "**LINKE Dataset 1.0**" ([Lab for Intelligent Networking and Knowledge Engineering, USTC](https://linke.ustc.edu.cn)).

 <p align="center">
 <img src=".\Fig\Pipeline.jpg" width = "800" height = "" alt="" align=center />